-The other day as I was participating in my daily scroll on social media, a Facebook memory popped up on my feed.
+The other day, as I was participating in my daily scroll on social media, a Facebook memory popped up on my feed.
 It was a heartwarming throwback of me and my youngest when she was just a baby.
-I looked tired, yes, but also had that new mom glow as I held my daughter in her “Baby’s First Christmas” outfit.
-She was three months old and this was, sadly, 10 years ago.
+I looked tired, yes, but also had that new-mom glow as I held my daughter in her “Baby’s First Christmas” outfit.
+She was three months old and this was, sadly, quite a few years ago.

-Fast forward 10 years, as 42-year-old me looks at 32-year-old me, all I can think is, “I would give my right arm to be that frumpy right now.”
-Because 42-year-old me actually wishes she had that figure, that skin, that hair—all of the things I felt so insecure about back then.
+Fast forward, as the 40 something-year-old me looks at 32-year-old me, all I can think is, “I would give my right arm to be that frumpy right now.”
+Because 40 something-year-old me actually wishes she had that figure, that skin, that hair—all of the things I felt so insecure about back then.

 Now, as I am deeply entrenched in my own middle-aged body and feel often like a stranger in this skin, I am envious of the woman in that picture.
 I’m jealous that even though she felt insecure, the weight still came off easily and things were still in the same relative place they had always been.
 And her body, though nursing a newborn at the time, was still decidedly more her own than the one I am in now.

 The nitty gritty truth is that my middle-aged body feels alien to me.
 I feel like I blinked, or more accurately, turned 40, and things started to change and shift, and I honestly have no idea what is going on or who the person staring back at me in the mirror is.

 Middle-aged body changes are not for the faint of heart.